European based Regional Bank and Building Society: Monitoring a significant change initiative

 The organization recently relocated various HR functional teams from local offices into their centralized HQ to streamline workflow processes.
 The organization wanted to know if the relocation initiative was having the desired positive impact on the workflow processes, fostered through improved communication and collaboration the new proximity should facilitate.

-- Network Centrality used to analysis the network of 36 participants within the HR functional teams
+- Network Centrality used to analyse the network of 36 participants within the HR functional teams

 - Identified that one of the HR teams was not integrating into the new network and remained isolated with a silo effect